 Dr. Wadley received his Doctorate of Philosophy degree in Education from the University of Pennsylvania with a concentration in Educational Leadership and Human Sexuality Education.
 He earned a Master of Science in Education degree in School Psychology from the University of Kentucky after completing his B.A. in Psychology from Hampton University.
 He holds a clinical postgraduate certificates from Thomas Jefferson University/Council for Relationships in Philadelphia.

 In 2020, Dr. Wadley also earned a Performance Leadership Certificate from Cornell University and has helped leaders engage in courageous and transformative dialogue about corporate social responsibility and strategic change.
 He is an AASECT Certified Sex Therapist Supervisor.
 These credentials and a wealth of domestic and international clinical experiences, has catapulted him to be one of the nation’s best marriage, family, and sexuality clinicians.

 Fee & Registration:

-Cost is $140 for CSWA members and $190 for non-members.
-Cost is $9.99 for CSWA student members and $34.99 for non-member students.
-STUDENT REGISTRANTS WILL NOT RECEIVE CEs FOR THIS COURSE.
+The cost is $75 for CSWA members, and $95 for non-members.
 If you are not a CSWA member, click here to learn more about CSWA benefits and join today.
 Registrations will be accepted until the start of the webinar or until the webinar is full.
 Cancellations must be received 24 hours prior to the live webinar to receive a refund.
-Each registered participant will receive zoom log-in information via email from firstname.lastname@example.org prior to the webinar.
+Each registered participant will receive zoom log-in information via email from email@example.com one day prior to the webinar.

 Course interaction & CE completion requirements: